Southridge Mall (Iowa): Renovations

 In 2012, renovations began on converting most of the mall to outdoor-facing retail.
 296,000 square feet of retail space was demolished in the process, with Foot Locker, Shoe Carnival, T-Mobile and Rue 21 opening in the outdoor segment that replaced it.
 Des Moines Area Community College has also expressed interest in opening a campus in the former JCPenney building.
 Marshalls opened in the outdoor section in 2013, while a consignment shop called Value Villa opened in the former Steve & Barry's.
-A college also replaced the former JCPenney.
+A college known as Des Moines Area Community College (DMACC) also replaced the former JCPenney.